- Home

 - Current Curriculum Vita.

-- Nomination letter from self and/or ABPP Specialty Board or Academy; letter must address candidate’s membership in one or more under-represented communities.
+- Nomination letter from self and/or ABPP Specialty Board or Academy member; letter must address candidate’s membership in one or more under-represented communities.

-- Brief answers (maximum of 1,000 words total) to address the following questions:
+- Brief answers (maximum of 1,000 words total) to address the following points:

 - How have you integrated principles of multiculturalism and/or diversity competence in your professional psychology work (especially clinical practice and leadership roles)?

-The award winner will be chosen based upon
+The award winner will be selected based on demonstrated excellence in:

-- Dedication to a multicultural/diversity focus in career choice and professional psychology work
+- Sustained dedication to diversity and multiculturalism in career choice and professional psychology work

-- Participation in individual or group efforts to promote diversity and expand access for underserved patients
+- Leadership and participation in impactful efforts to promote diversity and expand access for underserved populations

 - Potential to enhance diversity and/or multiculturalism in professional psychology